odlgroup/odl/doc/source/dev/gitwash/development_workflow.rst

 #.
 Check what the actual changes are with ``git diff`` (`git diff`_).
 #.
 Add any new files to version control ``git add new_file_name`` (see
    `git add`_).
 #.
-To commit all modified files into the local copy of your repo,, do
+To commit all modified files into the local copy of your repo, do
    ``git commit -am 'A commit message'``.
 Note the ``-am`` options to ``commit``.
 The ``m`` flag just signals that you're going to type a message on the command line.
 The ``a`` flag |emdash| you can just take on